- Doctor Search

 Further information regarding this fellowship can be obtained by contacting Mr Michel Neeff, email@example.com

-Applications for the 2023-2024 position will be accepted from Jan 2022 to Mar 2022.
+Applications for the 2025-2026 position will be accepted from Jan 2024 to Mar 2024.
 Apply by sending a CV, your log book (Otology only) and three references.
 The 2023 position will be allocated shortly and the 2024 position will be allocated through the TWJ Foundation, UK.

 Contact the NZ Medical Council to check your eligibility to work in NZ first.
 Your English language skills need to be sufficient to pass the IELTS English language test at a level expected by the NZ Medical Council.